 User can also lock positions for editing the material and montage prices separately.
 These locks will start after Einkaufspreis.
 Below is the explanation about the same.

 If a position is locked after Einkaufspreis, then user cannot edit any prices before Einkaufspreis and Einkaufspreis.

-Above behavior is same for Selbskosten locks and verkaufskosten.
+Above behavior is same for Selbstkosten locks and verkaufskosten.